koltpython/python-assignments/Assignment1-A/README.md

 ## Example Game

-- Proposer splits the money as follows: 7 TL for herself, 3 TL for the Receiver
+- Proposer splits the money as follows: $7 for herself, $3 for the Receiver
 - Receiver is informed of the proposed allocation.
 - Based on the receiver's decision:
   - Receiver **accepts** the offer.
-Proposer gets 7 TL and Responder gets 3 TL as payoff.
+Proposer gets $7 and Responder gets $3 as payoff.
   - Receiver **rejects** the offer.
 Neither the Proposer nor the Receiver gets anything.